Usenapp Review

 Configuration

-To use Usenapp, you would first need to configure your server settings based on details from a reliable Usenet service provider which included the server address, port and required username and password.
-You can also select what to you the server for: downloading or posting or both.
+To use Usenapp, configure your server settings with details from a reliable Usenet service provider.
+Enter the server address, port, username, and password, and select whether the server is used for downloading, posting, or both.

 Usenapp Server Settings